Aurora (opera): Act 1

 In the church and convent of the Society of Jesus.

 The novices Marioan and Raymundo meet and discover a piece of paper that reads "Young people, greet Aurora!"
 She shines triumphantly.
 In the sky of the Fatherland, the fight for Independence begins!"
 So, today is when the splendid Fatherland is born!"

 In the church and convent of the Company of Jesus, in Córdoba, there are the novices Mariano and Raymundo, who find a piece of paper that reads: Young people: Greetings to the dawn that arises in the sky of the Homeland!
 The fight for Independence begins today, May 25; Today is when the splendid Homeland is born" and another message that says: " Will our Córdoba see the banner of the revolution waving?
 Córdoba is not cowardly!
 Everyone knows it!
-Young People, tonight, open the convent to the poople and hand over the weapons that Liniers hid there! or all is lost!"
+Young People, tonight, open the convent to the people and hand over the weapons that Liniers hid there! or all is lost!"

 To everyone's surprise, Mariano takes the initiative and convinces his companions to join the patriotic cause.
 The royalist leaders, faced with the unexpected pronouncement, decide to convert the church into a fortress.
 Mariano finds himself faced with a terrible dilemma: when he falls in love with Aurora, daughter of the royalist leader Don Ignacio, he does not dare to give in to his love so as not to betray the cause he intends to defend.
 At the end of the act, the arrival of the patriots interrupts his hesitations, at the same time that the convent bells announce a new day.